 But back to the environmental aspect for a moment.
 For ships to meet the new emission control area standards, over a 20 year period LNG fueled ships will cost $4 million less than the scrubber option and $12 million less than burning low-sulfur fuel to operate.

 LNG is a proven and safe technology.
 Today, compressed natural gas or LNG fuels 19.5% of US transit buses.
-Since 2014, the use of natural gas for transit buses has increased 27%.
+Since 2014, the use of natural gas for transit buses has increased by 27%.
 And now, solar-powered machines have gotten to a level that’s almost applicable everywhere and for everything.

 Now, maybe Noah built the first ship and Standard Oil Company of California built the first gasoline station.
 Will the US complete its transportation mix with short sea shipping using clean, low-emission and abundant LNG?
 I hope so.
 Then, we’ll still be burning fossil fuels, which in itself is a bad thing, but it will be a huge improvement as compared to where we stand now.
 But now, with Mr. Trump’s ideas, my doubts are getting stronger and stronger again.
 What a waste!